-One can look at the representations that the neural network learns to set up on its hidden units.
-Here we see the weight sub-space corresponding to the distinction between long and short 'i' sounds, i.e. the 'i' in 'pint' versus the 'i' in 'pink'.
+One can look at the representations the neural network learns on its hidden layer.
+The graph shows the activation sub-space corresponding to the distinction between long and short 'i' sounds, i.e. the 'i' in 'pint' versus the 'i' in 'pink'.
 The irregular words are closest to the border line.
-So, after net damage, it is these that cross the border line and produce errors first.
+So, after network damage, it is these that cross the border line and produce errors first.
 Moreover, the errors will mostly be regularizations.
 This is exactly the same as is found with human surface dyslexics.